EliAndrewC/l7r/setting/l7r.md

 In the Caliph's court are the most esteemed of the factions.
 The most numerous are the noble families of the Almekhem, who ruled the city under the Sultunate before the Ki Rin conquered the city and who now once again administer holdings under the Caliph.
 However, in this dream they are faceless masses, just as the Moto families were who helped your raids and acted as your bodyguards.
 Here you discern that the individual Almekhem matter little, for whatever their noble blood they serve at the pleasure of the Caliph and act as extensions of her will.

 The khadi are also present - in particular two senior khadi, each of them with an apprentice.
 One of the senior khadi is the Caliph's grand vizier, and the other is her slave.
-Each khadi carries an obsidian sword, and other than the Caliphs personal guard they are the only ones permitted to carry such weapons in the Caliph's court.
+Each khadi carries an obsidian sword, and other than the Caliph's personal guard they are the only ones permitted to carry such weapons in the Caliph's court.
 The faces of all 4 of the khadi cannot be seen, because none of them are in possession of their own names.
 Instead you see different faces cycle back and forth.
-On the vizier and the slave, the faces shift so quickly that your eyes cannot focus on them for even an instant, whereas on their apprentices faces linger for many seconds before cycling between a smaller number of the faces of those whose names they have taken.
+On the vizier and the slave, the faces shift so quickly that your eyes cannot focus on them for even an instant, whereas on their apprentices, faces linger for many seconds before cycling between a smaller number of the faces of those whose names they have taken.

 The Nizari are also present - while as you've already seen their population lives mainly outside the city, they also have emissaries here.
 Their leader, who represents them here, is the Old Man of the Mountain.